VeryCleverName3/BetterJS/README.md

 # BetterJS
 Obfuscates JS, or makes it more readable.
-You decide
+You decide.
+To use: open console, call getFullCode() on your string.